JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a full stack software engineer and I am currently pursuing my Masters of Science in Computer Science at Arizona State University (ASU).
-I completed my Bachelors in Information and Communication Technology from Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), India.
-I love to develop software and I always get excited to write a software from scratch because I believe that one can understand a feature fully when one develops both, the frontend and backend.
+I completed my Bachelors in Information and Communication Technology from DA-IICT, India.
+I am passionate about full-stack Software Engineering because I believe that one can understand a feature fully when one develops both, the frontend and backend.

 Currently, I develop software for {{< staticref "https://theluminositylab.com/" "newtab" >}}The Luminosity Lab{{< /staticref >}} by working part-time.
 Prior to joining ASU, I worked as a Software Engineer at {{< staticref "https://pirimidtech.com/" "newtab" >}}Pirimid Fintech{{< /staticref >}}, where I developed an e-KYC system from scratch.
 I have also contributed to an Open Source repository named {{< staticref "https://habitica.com/" "newtab" >}}Habitica{{< /staticref >}}, and interned at a US-based MNC named {{< staticref "https://maqsoftware.com/" "newtab" >}}MAQ Software{{< /staticref >}} where I started my journey of full-stack development.

-Over the years, I have gained experience with ReactJS, Spring Framework, Flask, Docker, PostgreSQL, MongoDB, and .NET Framework, owing to my work experience and personal and academic projects.

 Apart from the technical stuff, I like to read, work out, go for hikes, cook new recipes, and travel and explore new places.
 I am always excited to meet new people; so if you're reading this, hit me up!